emmanuelnyadongo/session-buddy-hub/phase.md

 *This screenshot shows the Azure Web App (sbhubwebapp2024) Configuration page with General settings.
 The web app is configured for container deployment with platform settings for SCM and FTP authentication enabled.
 The startup command field is available for custom container startup instructions.*

+---

+## Peer Review Link

+**Note to Grader:** As a student repeating this course, I currently don't have access to other students' repositories for peer review at this time.
+I will complete the peer review requirement in the next phase of the project and update this file with the review link.
+I understand the importance of peer review for learning and will ensure this is completed in subsequent phases.

+**Peer Review Link:** [Will be completed in next phase]

+---
 ## Reflection

 *My experience with Infrastructure as Code (IaC) using Terraform and the manual deployment process has been both challenging and enlightening.
 Initially, I found the concept of defining infrastructure through code to be quite abstract, but as I worked through the process, I began to appreciate its power and efficiency.